kevingillispie/Schema-Scalpel/README.txt

 == Changelog ==

+= 1.4.3 =
+[UPDATE] A few housekeeping updates.
+[UPDATE] Compatibility with WordPress 6.7

 = 1.4.2 =

-[UPDATE] Compatibility with WordPress 6.6.*
+[UPDATE] Compatibility with WordPress 6.6
-[FIX] Schema Scalpel user [dantefff](https://github.com/dantefff "dantefff's GitHub Profile") went above and beyond and sumbitted a pull request to fix a longstanding bug! _Thank you!_
+[FIX] Schema Scalpel user [dantefff](https://github.com/dantefff "dantefff's GitHub Profile") went above and beyond and submitted a pull request to fix a longstanding bug! _Thank you!_

 = 1.4.1 =
 [FIX] Exterminated bug that prevented admin pages from loading.